 My missing mileage log has been replaced.
 My accountant is getting tired of my phone calls.
 And I’ve been researching what tax deductions bloggers should be aware of so I can enjoy all the benefits of being a small business owner when tax season rolls around again next spring.

-If you’re still dragging your heels about filing for 2016, you’re in luck.
+If you’re still dragging your heels about filing, you’re in luck.
 Use these tips NOW!
 Small business tax deductions are in place to help you be more financially secure as you grow your business.
 See if any of these ideas apply to your business, get your receipts in order and talk with a tax professional ASAP!

 Tax Deductions You Should Be Taking as a Freelancer: Experiences, Necessities & Office